Daring-Crypto-Ventures/hodl-totals/README.md

 ## Development Environment

 - Windows 10 PC with WSL2 (Ubuntu 20.04.1 LTS)
-- Node.js LTS version (14.x or later)
+- Node.js LTS version (14.x or 16.x)
 - Visual Studio Code on Windows 10, and its WSL2 integration for editing code stored in WSL
 - GitHub CLI commands via the WSL2 Linux terminal
 - Publish changes to your google sheet [using clasp](https://developers.google.com/apps-script/guides/clasp) from the command line

 ## Changelog
+- 07-16-22 - Upgraded stale dependendencies and added support for Node.js 16.x LTS.
 - 08-22-21 - Added a dropdown column to explicitly specify the Fair Market Value calculation strategy.
 - 06-03-21 - Ported JS to TypeScript.
 Tests runs locally, can be debugged using Node.js as well as on Google Servers as Google Apps Script.
 Code coverage stats published on [coveralls.io](https://coveralls.io/github/dogracer/hodl-totals).
 Integreated npm script commands for common tasks.
 Added Continuous Integration, code analysis, and dependabot.
 - 04-25-21 - Links out to Policies + Discord.
 Fixed a wave of Apply Formatting bugs, halfway through my Blocker list for submission to the Google Marketplace.